s41ty/sber-react-demo/README.md

 # SberReactDemo

-Copy your token from: https://smartapp-studio.sberdevices.ru/ to "src/token.js"
+Copy your token from: https://smartapp-studio.sberdevices.ru/ to ".env"

 Install dependency:
 ```